glucard/Leaves-dataset/README.md

 ### Models

 The `models` directory houses pre-trained YOLO and TensorFlow models.
 These models have been trained using the datasets in the `data` directory and are ready for integration into your applications.
 For additional information on the models, consult the [Models README](models/README.md).

-## Contributing

-We welcome contributions from the community to improve and expand the functionalities of this repository.
-If you'd like to contribute, please review our guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License